sto3014/ZattooPlugin/README.md

   If checked, your own channel list will be updated when pressing `Apply updates`.
 If you press `OK`, `Cancel` or `Apply` in the main window, no update will happen.
   After the update, `Update own channel list (only once)` will be un-checked.

-The merge/replace process depends on if `Add only subscribed channels` is checked or not:

-&#9745; `Add only subscribed channels`

     * `Replace`
   All existing entries in your channel list will be removed first.
-  Then all your subscribed channels will be added to your channel list.
-If a Zattoo channel name is found in the selected `Source` list it will be added.
-Otherwise, the Zattoo channel name will be empty.
-* `Merge`
-  Existing entries and entries from the selected `Source` list will be merged.
-    * `Add and replace`
-      All your subscribed channels will be added to your channel list.
-This happens even when there was no Zattoo channel name found in selected `Source` list.
-I.e., if an existing entry has a Zattoo channel name configured it might be removed.
-      Existing entries which are not part of your subscribed channels are not changed.
-    * `Add only new`
-      All your subscribed channels will be added to your channel list.
-They will overwrite existing entries only if the existing entries do not have a Zattoo channel name configured.
-Zattoo channel names found in selected `Source` list will be added.
-      Existing entries which are not part of your subscribed channels are not changed.

-&#9744; `Add only subscribed channels`

-* `Replace`
-  All existing entries in your channel list will be removed first.
   Then all channels from the selected `Source` list will be added to your channel list.
     * `Merge`
       Existing entries and entries from the selected `Source` list will be merged.
         * `Add and replace`
       All channels from the selected `Source` list will be added to your channel list.
 I.e., existing entry which have already a Zattoo channel name configured will be overwritten with new Zattoo channel names.
       Existing entries which are not part of the selected `Source` list are not changed.
         * `Add only new`
       All channels from the selected `Source` list will be added to your channel list.
 They will overwrite existing entries only if the existing entries do not have a Zattoo channel name configured.
 Existing entries which are not part of your subscribed channels are not changed.

+If you check `Add only subscribed channels` your channel list will only display channels which were already subscribed.
+This is helpful if you have only a few channels subscribed, and you want to keep your list clearly arranged.

 The `Apply update` button just updates the list below.
 If you press `Cancel` in the main window the changes are lost.